kubepack/onessl/docs/reference/onessl_has-keys_secret.md

 ### Options

 ```
   -h, --help           help for secret
-      --keys stringSlice   Keys to search for
+      --keys strings   Keys to search for
 ```

 ### Options inherited from parent commands